John F. Kennedy Catholic High School (Washington): Athletics

 Kennedy Catholic is part of the North Puget Sound 4A League within the WIAA's District 3 (West Central) and has won 17 State Titles and over 267 League Titles.
-Lancer Nation has produced some NCAA Division I prospects in the last few years including Michelle French, Nate Williams, Everrette Thompson, Paul Arnold, Cole Madison and Sam Huard.
+Lancer Nation has produced some NCAA Division I prospects including Floyd Bannister, Michelle French, Nate Williams, Everrette Thompson, Paul Arnold, Cole Madison and Sam Huard.

 Controversies

 On February 13, 2020, two teachers were allegedly forced to resign after becoming engaged to same-sex partners, allegedly contradicting covenant agreements between the individuals and the school.
 While the religiously-affiliated school is exempt from Washington state workplace discrimination laws that prohibit discrimination based on sexual orientation, students and community members argued that firing LGBT teachers contradicts the teachings of the Catholic Church.
 In response, students, parents, alumni, and members of the larger Catholic community have protested in support of the two teachers.